 Fasting has been an important practice in Christian history and in the Jewish traditions for a long time.
 In recent years, people are becoming more aware of the benefits of fasting, both physically and spiritually.
-However, in spite of their willingness to try, many people still experience difficulties fasting because of various reasons.
-Having fasted many times, I would like to give some practical tips on how the practice of fasting can be developed successfully.
+However, in spite of their willingness to try, many people still experience difficulties in fasting because of various reasons.
+Having fasted many times myself, I would like to give some practical tips on how the practice of fasting can be developed successfully.

 Main Reason for Failure in Fasting

 Fasting practice needs to be developed!
 A lot of people failed because they have started with a Fasting Method which is too difficult for their health conditions.